rocky-linux/documentation/en/rocky/8/guides/dokuwiki_server.md

 Before you'll be able to access the DokuWiki interface, you'll need to set name resolution for this site.
 For testing purposes, you can use your _/etc/hosts_ file.

 In this example, let's assume that DokuWiki will be running on a private IPv4 address of 10.56.233.179.
 Let's also assume that you are modifying the _/etc/hosts_ file on a Linux workstation.
-To do this:
+To do this, run:

 `sudo vi /etc/hosts`